Massage Franchise Opportunity Second Franchise Owners Mark and Rachel Coldham

 For months (if not years) they discussed one business idea after another; nothing seemed to really excite them.
 The one thing they both agreed was that there was no way they were going to take the plunge until they found something they could be passionate about and really believed in.

-Given that there was no immediate rush to find a business plan, life carried on much as normal until in mid-2017 Mark stumbled, quite by chance, on an advertisement for The Massage Company franchise on a major national jobsite.
+Given that there was no immediate rush to find a business plan, life carried on much as normal until in mid-2017 Mark stumbled, quite by chance, on an advertisement for The Massage Company franchise on a major national jobsite advertising a massage franchise opportunity.
 The ad piqued his interest because the wellness industry was one that he and Rachel already had a shared interest in.
 Both had enthusiasm for healthy living (keen runners and fairly healthy eaters!), and both had suffered sporting injuries in the past, meaning they’d both experienced how much difference good-quality massages can make.